wp-insider/simple-membership/simple-membership/readme.txt

 = WIP 4.2.5 =
 - Spanish language translation file updated.
 - Added an appropriate error message for when a user tries to re-use the special registration complete link.
+- Check if the registration completion link (if present in the URL) is valid.
+Show an appropriate error message to prevent confusion.

 = 4.2.4 =
 - Improved the enqueue_validation_scripts() function to work better with block themes.